Russian warship violated Danish territorial waters in Baltic -Danish military | Law-Order

 A Russian warship early on Friday twice violated Danish territorial waters north of the Baltic Sea island of Bornholm where a democracy festival attended by senior lawmakers and business people was taking place, the Danish Armed Forces said.

-Denmark called the action an unaccetable provocation.
+Denmark called the action an unacceptable provocation.
 The Russian warship entered Danish waters without authorization at 0030 GMT on Friday and again a few of hours later, the armed forces said in a statement.
-The warship left after the Danish navy establihed radio contact, it said.
+The warship left after the Danish navy established radio contact, it said.

 "A deeply irresponsible, gross and completely unacceptable Russian provocation in the middle of #fmdk," Denmark's Foreign Minister Jeppe Kofod said on Twitter, referring to the Democracy Festival of Denmark.
 The annual festival is attended by senior government officials, including Kofod and Prime Minister Mette Frederiksen.